pratik-k2/node-grpc/README.md

 This project is separated in two parts:
 - Server: where gRPC serves the remote calls defined in the proto file
-- Index: Express/Node/Bootstrap web page to CRUD the server operations.
+- Index: Express/Node CRUD the server operations.

 In order to run this app, issue in separate command line windows:
 - Inside application root: `node server.js`
 - Inside application root: `node index.js`
-- Use curls from curl.sh files to access APIs
+- Use curls from attack.sh files to access APIs